-As discussed in Note 9-Fair Value Measurements in the "Notes to Consolidated Financial Statements", we adopted the updated guidance of ASC 815, which requires that our warrants be accounted for as derivative instruments and that we mark the value of our warrant liability to market and recognize the change in valuation in our statement of operations each reporting period.
+• As discussed in Note 9-Fair Value Measurements in the "Notes to Consolidated Financial Statements", ASC 815 requires that our warrants be accounted for as derivative instruments and that we mark the value of our warrant liability to market and recognize the change in valuation in our statement of operations each reporting period.
 Determining the warrant liability to be recorded requires us to develop estimates to be used in calculating the fair value of the warrants.
-We calculate the fair values using the Black-Scholes valuation model.
+We calculate the fair values using the Monte-Carlo simulation model.

-The use of the Black-Scholes model requires us to make estimates of the following assumptions:
+The use of the Monte-Carlo simulation model requires us to make estimates of the following assumptions: